a. A compact intersection of interlaced material, such as cord, ribbon, or rope.

 - A complex problem.

-- a.
-A hard place or lump, especially on a tree, at a point from which a stem or branch grows.b.
+b.
 The round, often darker cross section of such a lump as it appears on a piece of cut lumber.
 Also called node .

 - A protuberant growth or swelling in a tissue: a knot in a gland.